Dr. Marty Pets Information

 While one could argue that there are many other countries where high-quality and safe ingredients can be sourced, many consumers in North America are wary of ingredients from other continents.
 This fear of outside sources is especially true of anything that is sourced from China.

 - Beef Liver

 Eggs are also present in Dr. Marty Pets’ recipes in a small portion size.
 Eggs are a great addition to pet food and are one of the most bioavailable sources of protein and fat.
 This means that they are effortless to digest and absorb, which means that their nutrition is seldom wasted.

 We consider Pea Flour to be a lower-quality ingredient that is often used in a technique known as Ingredient Splitting.
-However, the portion of Pea Flour in Dr. Marty Pet’s recipes is tiny, and so isn’t worthy of grave concern.
+However, the portion of Pea Flour in Dr. Marty Pet’s recipes is tiny, and so isn’t worthy of grave concern or critique.

 Dr. Marty Pets Animal Testing